 1:5 Because of the hope laid up for you in heaven, of which you previously heard in the word of truth, the gospel

 The hope laid up for you in heaven: “Christ in you” is “the hope of glory” (1:27), namely the hope for “the inheritance of the saints” (1:12).
 “For you have died and your life is hidden with Christ in God.
 When Christ, who is our life, is revealed, then you also will be revealed with Him in glory” (3:3-4).
-These were not merely theological ideas to Paul; but dominated his thinking as a Christian.
+These were not merely theological ideas for Paul; but dominated his thinking as a Christian.
 It is also our privilege to have this hope.

 In verses 4 and 5 we notice the familiar triad of faith, hope, and love: “But now faith, hope, love, abide these three; but the greatest of these is love” (1 Corinthians 13:13)

 Of which you previously heard in the word of truth, the gospel: The four gospels were written decades after the Cross as tools to teach the believers what Christ taught.
 The gospel of John was one of the last books of the Bible to be written; about 50 years after the Cross.
 To teach Jesus means to teach what He taught, as recorded in the gospels.
 Some people today hold the letters of the New Testament up high, but the basic teaching in the first century was what Jesus preached.
-Paul added clarity with respect to the relevance of the Law of Moses and the relationship between Jew and Gentile, but his teachings are not core; what Christ taught is the core of the Christian message.
+Paul added clarity with respect to aspects such as the relevance of the Law of Moses and the relationship between Jew and Gentile, but his teachings are not core; what Christ taught is the core of the Christian message.

 1:6 which has come to you, just as in all the world also it is constantly bearing fruit and increasing, even as it has been doing in you also since the day you heard of it: and understood the grace of God in truth: